Career · one of five documents ResumeFull CVPortfolioLetterDossier

 Hello,

-If that is useful to you, I would welcome a conversation.
-The fastest way to judge whether we should work together is to open the work itself, which is exactly how I designed it.
+I am open across roles, industries, and work modes: onsite, hybrid, remote, contract, full-time, part-time, and project-based.
+If any of this is useful to you, I would welcome the conversation.
+The quickest way to judge whether we should work together is to open the work, which is how I designed it.

 Thank you for your time,